 We use typing tools to classify new respondents to our surveys into our existing segments.
 Download our typing tool classification questionaire (PDF, 406KB) to see the questions we ask.

-Our Customer Journey Maps are used to understand and visualise the thoughts, feelings and actions that our customers experience when a holiday to the UK moves from the initial inspiration stage through to booking a trip, visiting and then post-visit advocacy.
-The maps outline our role as well as the wider tourism industry along the journey, identifying what the customer needs, where opportunities sit, what platforms or research tools our customers use at specific points in the journey, as well as the average timespan that they spend in each section of the journey.
+Our Customer Journey Map is used to understand and visualise the thoughts, feelings and actions that Buzzseekers experience when a holiday to the UK moves from the initial inspiration stage through to booking a trip, visiting and then post-visit advocacy.
+The map outlines our role as well as the wider tourism industry along the journey, identifying what the customer needs, where opportunities sit, what platforms or research tools our customers use at specific points in the journey, as well as the average timespan that they spend in each section of the journey.